BMW 3 Series GT hatchback

 The BMW 3 Series Gran Turismo (GT) is essentially a hatchback version of the BMW 3 Series saloon.
 Its boot has a more practical shape than the saloon's, holds 40 litres more luggage and comes with underfloor storage.
 All models also get rear seats that split 40:20:40.
 But that's not all: there's also 8cm more rear legroom than in the standard car, which makes the GT feel more luxurious.
 The GT's seats also sit higher, for easier access, but the dashboard is unchanged from the standard car's.

 Although the GT's most obvious rival is the Audi A5 Sportback (itself a hatchback version of the Audi A4 saloon), buyers may also consider conventional executive saloons such as the Mercedes C-Class or Lexus IS.

-The GT doesn’t offer as wide a range of engines as the saloon, and also looks a little ungainly, but those are the only negatives that can really be levelled at this car.
-The balanced handling of the regular 3 Series remains, although the higher body means there's a little more body lean in corners.
+The GT doesn’t offer as wide a range of engines as the saloon, and arguably looks a little bloated next to the standard 3 Series, but those are the only negatives that can really be levelled at this car.
+The balanced handling of the regular car remains, although the higher body means there's a little more body lean in corners.
 Its rear-wheel-drive setup allows the GT to corner quicker than its Audi A5 Sportback rival and it's also more fun to drive, with better ride quality than an S line-spec Audi.

-There are four trim levels to choose from – SE, Sport, Luxury and M Sport.
+There are four trim levels to choose from – SE, Sport Line, Luxury Line and M Sport.
 The entry-level SE model comes with 18-inch alloy wheels, air-conditioning, an electrically operated tailgate, active cruise control, rear parking sensors and a DAB digital radio, plus automatic lights and windscreen wipers.